 Industrial action as part of a dispute relating to the recognition of a union at the employees' own workplace may be protected.

 For industrial action to be protected it must be pursuant to a ballot of the union members who are to take part in the industrial action.
 The rules relating to balloting and timescales relating to taking action after the ballot are complicated.
-They are found in the legislation and the Code of Practice: Industrial Action Ballots and Notice to Employers.
-This is issued by the Department for Business Innovation and Skills and can be found here.
+They are found in the legislation and the Code of Practice: Industrial Action Ballots and Notice to Employers which is issued by the Department for Business Innovation and Skills.

 With regard to the conduct of the ballot there are strict procedural requirements: